YBL123/sei-group-project/README.md

 ## Overview

 A plant trading social app.
 The time frame for this group project was a week.
+Our group was made up of 4 members.

-Our group was made up of 4 members, my group members were:
+## Team

 * Aino Kytölä
 * [George Jones](https://github.com/Jompra)